 AIGA Student Group

-Tom Hapgood, program head and associate professor
+Tom Hapgood, program director and associate professor

-Marty Maxwell Lane, School of Art associate director and associate professor
+Ali Place, interim program director and assistant professor Marty Maxwell Lane, School of Art associate director and associate professor

 Email the design faculty.